maartenba/myget-documentation/package-managers/nuget.md

 ## Troubleshooting

 ### Package not found during package restore

 When working with our own feed, whether private or public, chances are we want to consume more than just that feed.
 When using our MyGet feed and the NuGet.org feed simultaneously, an interesting error may occur during package restore.

-   Unable to find version xxxx of package yyyy
+> Unable to find version xxxx of package yyyy

-The reason this happens is because the NuGet command line, the NuGet Visual Studio Extension and the NuGet PoourShell Console all have a configuration option specifying which package source to install from.
+The reason this happens is because the NuGet command line, the NuGet Visual Studio Extension and the NuGet Powershell Console all have a configuration option specifying which package source to install from.
 When this setting is changed to one specific feed, other feeds will be ignored and the error above will be shown during package restore.

-The solution is very simple: we can set the active package source to aggregate in Visual Studio, or simply configure NuGet to always use the aggregate package source for the current project.
+The solution is very simple: we can set the active package source to "aggregate" in Visual Studio, or simply configure NuGet to always use the "aggregate source" for the current project.
 NuGet has an inheritance system for NuGet.config files, where the NuGet.config file closest to the solution file gets the last say.
 If we add the following NuGet.config file next to the solution file for our project, we should be fine:

 ```xml
   <?xml version="1.0" encoding="utf-8"?>